MMolBus/ebirdscrap/vignette/vignette_ebird.scrap.chl_github.md

 visit
 <https://cran.r-project.org/web/packages/rebird/vignettes/rebird_vignette.html>

-**Attention!**:
+**Attention**:
 _ebird.scrap.chl_ use webscrapping to obtain data from eBird webpage.
-So I advise userrs to do not abuse by setting to large places or long dates vectors to get the data.
+So I advise users to do not abuse by setting to large places or long date vectors to get the data.
-To work with larga data ebird data sets you could use **auk** package.
+To work with large data ebird data sets you could use **auk** package.

 ### Arguments: